Snowsports Instructor Courses

 France is the exception.
 It is extremely difficult to teach skiing and boarding in France as they have very specific rules and regulations concerning other nationalities.
 If you want to teach in France, you must be aware of the necessary experience required, be an extremely competent skier or boarder, and appreciate that it may take a few years to gain all the qualifications including the Euro Speed Test.

 Ski/snowboard instructor training companies

-The following companies offer Ski Club members substantial discounts (up to 25% or £500) on instructor training courses, and operate in resorts around the world.
+Many of the following companies offer Ski Club members substantial discounts (up to 25% or £500) on instructor training courses, and operate in resorts around the world.
 Visit their individual websites for further details on course dates and locations.
 Many offer BASI courses as well as qualifications from the national governing bodies where the courses take place.

 In addition to these providers which offer discounts to Ski Club members, there are many more organisations offering instructor training programmes and courses.